Goleadores y marcador de la 23ª jornada de la Premier League

-Londres, 31 ene (EFE).- Goleadores y marcador de lavigesimotercera jornada de la Premier League:
+Londres, 1 feb (EFE).- Goleadores y marcador de la vigésimatercera jornada de la Premier League:

 -------------------------- M A R T E S --------------------------